prog-autom/bandit-loops/README.md

 The [explore_params.py](./.mldev/stages/explore_params.py) implements a custom ExploreParams stage to run the full factorial randomized experiment definded in [explore_params.yml](./explore_params.yml).

-[figures](./figures) contain visualizations prepared for the course and the paper.
+[figures](./figures) contain visualizations prepared the paper.

 [notebooks](./notebooks) folder include iPython notebooks that analyse and visualize the experiment results.
 The [mldev_contour_plots](./notebooks/mldev_contour_plots.ipynb) builds figures for the paper.
-Other notebooks contain intermediate code and may not work.

-See also the intermediate version of the experiment at the [course repo](https://github.com/Intelligent-Systems-Phystech/2021-Project-74).

 ## How to cite